blockchainsllc/in3-docs/docs/incentivization.md

 The servers measure the `$ A_{availability}$` by checking periodically (about every hour in order to make sure a malicious server is not only responding to test requests).
 These requests may be sent through an anonymous network like tor.

-Based on the long-term ( >1 day ) and short-term ( <1 day ) availibility, the score is calculated as:
+Based on the long-term (>1 day) and short-term (<1 day) availibility, the score is calculated as:

 ```math
 A = \frac{ R_{received} }{ R_{sent} }
 ```

 In order to balance long-term and short-term availability, each node measures both and calculates a factor for the score.
-This factor should ensure that short-term avilability will not drop the score immediately, but keep it up for a while and then drop.
-Long-term availibility will be rewarded by dropping it slowly.
+This factor should ensure that short-term avilability will not drop the score immediately, but keep it up for a while before dropping.
+Long-term availibility will be rewarded by dropping the score slowly.

 ```math
 A =  1 - ( 1 - \frac{A_{long} + 5 \cdot A_{short}}6 )^{10}
 ```

-- `$ A_{long}$` - The ratio between valid request received and sent within the last month.
+- `$ A_{long}$` - The ratio between valid requests received and sent within the last month.
-- `$ A_{short}$` - The ratio between valid request received and sent within the last 24h.
+- `$ A_{short}$` - The ratio between valid requests received and sent within the last 24 hours.

 ![](./graphAvailable.png)